Battery backup vs. generator: which one earns its keep?

 Ongoing costs

-Batteries have almost no ongoing expenses because they don’t use fuel or have moving parts that wear out.
+Batteries have almost no ongoing expenses — they don’t use fuel or have moving parts that wear out.
 Warranties typically range from 10 to 15 years across major brands, and upkeep is usually limited to software updates and occasional system checks.

-Long-term value
+Long-term value snapshot

-| Category | Home battery | Solar-plus-storage | Generator |
+| Category | Home Battery | Solar-Plus-Storage | Generator |

-| Installation | $12,000–$20,000 (before incentives) | $25,000–$40,000 (including both solar panels and home battery storage) | $3,000–$10,000 installed (size and fuel type dependent) |
+| Installation | $12,000–$20,000 (before incentives) | $25,000–$40,000 (solar + battery) | $3,000–$10,000 |

 | Maintenance | Minimal | Minimal | Moderate to high |

-| Fuel costs | None | None | $300–$800 per year typical |
+| Fuel costs | None | None | $300–$800/year |

-| Incentives | 30% federal tax credit, plus possible state incentives | 30% federal tax credit, plus possible state incentives | Not eligible |
+| Incentives | 30% federal tax credit + state | 30% federal tax credit + state | Not eligible |

 | Lifetime (years) | 10–15 | 15–25 | 10–20 |

-Battery cost data sourced from DOE & NREL 2025 residential storage benchmarks
+Battery cost data sourced from DOE & NREL 2025 residential storage benchmarks.

-Home battery vs generator pros and cons
+Home battery vs. generator pros and cons

 Battery backup: Pros